 Make sure that you do things properly from the start and register your business as a business with the relevant authorities.
 Get yourself some nice stationery together and give out and use at every opportunity.

 Keep going, even when things are slow.
 Always have your camera with you no matter what you are doing.

 Shoot stock on the side

 You never know when a fantastic stock image or sell-able picture may appear and it is vital that everyone around you sees you with your camera as often as possible.
 After a while it will become second nature for them to tell other people about you and your passion for your work.

 Even if I am popping to the bank, I take my camera, everyone knows me here and are amazed if I don't have it with me.

 Through doing this I have received some great job offers from people I meet along the way.

 The opportunities are endless and very exciting, and one of the best ways to get out and about and seen by all, is to start with everything that you have learned here.
 Use the information we have given you and go out and practice as much as you can.

-Use your own property or that of friends.
+What about your own property or that of friends?
 Use the local church to encounter and overcome obstacles such as lighting in large, dark environments.
 Study property photography online and try to work out how the great images were taken.
 What lighting did they use?
 Where did they place the lights?
 Look at the angles and any Photoshop work that had to be done.